List of Kelly Clarkson concert tours: Tour dates

-The Meaning of Life Tour was Clarkson's eight headlining concert tour.
-It supported her eight studio album, Meaning of Life (2017).
-The tour began on January 24, 2019, in Oakland, California and finished on March 30, 2019, in Greenville, South Carolina.

-It was Clarkson's highest grossing tour to date grossing $17.5 million, and sold over 275,000 tickets.
+Concert residencies

 Chemistry: An Intimate Evening with Kelly Clarkson (2023–24)

 From July 19 to August 28, 2023, Clarkson headlined her first Las Vegas residency, Chemistry: An Intimate Evening with Kelly Clarkson at the Bakkt Theater in Las Vegas.
 This comes after her having to cancel her planned 2020 Las Vegas residency due to the COVID-19 pandemic.
 She added four new shows for December 30–31, 2023, and February 9–10, 2024.

-Kelly Clarkson: Studio Sessions (2025)
+Kelly Clarkson: Studio Sessions (2025–26)

-From July 4 to August 16, and November 7–15, 2025, Clarkson will headline her second Las Vegas residency, Kelly Clarkson: Studio Sessions at The Colosseum at Caesars Palace in Las Vegas.
+From July 4 to August 2, and November 7–15, 2025, Clarkson headlined her second Las Vegas residency, Kelly Clarkson: Studio Sessions at The Colosseum at Caesars Palace in Las Vegas.
+The residency has been extended into 2026.